andreas-zeller/andreas-zeller.github.io/Fandango.md

 * We found that under certain circumstances, the form `<digit>+` does not expand to a sufficient number of repetitions.
 As a workaround, use `<digit>{N,M}` instead to specify a number of repetitions between `N` and `M`.

+* Updates on submission and grading (see end of page).

 ## Installing Fandango